Get

 Benadryl can help some dogs with allergy signs, primarily related to sneezing or watery eyes.
 Unfortunately, Benadryl doesn’t treat coughing in dogs, so it’s unlikely to help with kennel cough.

 If your dog starts coughing, there are several things you can do to help alleviate their illness.
 Using a humidifier and reducing exposure to airway irritants can all help lessen your dog’s coughing.
-If the cough worsens or doesn’t improve, you should contact your veterinarian for an exam, as medications may be necessary.
+If the cough worsens or doesn’t improve, you should contact a veterinarian for an exam, as medications may be necessary.

 See also: